sylvainbonnot/industrial-audio-rag/README.md

 ---

 # industrial-audio-rag extra instructions

-## First run?
+In this section I assume you already tried the entire pipeline.
+In particular the indexing has already been done.
+You have saved a snapshot of the Qdrant collection somewhere.

 ## Second run
-Replace steps 2-4 by:
+Replace steps 2-4 of the quick-install by:

 ```bash
 docker run -d --name qdrant -p 6333:6333 qdrant/qdrant:v1.8.1